moon-up/moon-sdk-kotlin/docs/BitcoinApi.md

 <a id="signBitcoinTransaction"></a>
 # **signBitcoinTransaction**
-> AccountControllerResponse signBitcoinTransaction(authorization, accountName, bitcoinTransactionInput)
+> BitcoinAPIResponse signBitcoinTransaction(authorization, accountName, bitcoinTransactionInput)